Skip to content

 Select fields#

-If you want to select certains fields for searching, you can use the fields
+By default, all fields are searched.
+If you want to select certains fields for searching, you can use the fields parameter.
+In the following example, we only search in title and keywords.

 Boost fields#